ibm-cloud-docs/solution-tutorials/vpc-transit-power.hidden.md

 1. Transit VPC and children resources like Virtual server instances.
 1. VPC virtual private endpoint gateways (VPEs) are used to access cloud service instances like {{site.data.keyword.databases-for-postgresql}}.
 1. A {{site.data.keyword.tg_short}} connected to the transit VPC and the spokes.
-1. {{site.data.keyword.vpn_short}} connectivity between the transit VPC and enterprise network.
+1. {{site.data.keyword.vpn_vpc_short}} connectivity between the transit VPC and enterprise network.
-1. {{site.data.keyword.powerSys_notm}} can access everything through the attached {{site.data.keyword.tg_short}}
+1. {{site.data.keyword.powerSys_notm}} in a region with Power Edge Router (PER) can access everything through the attached {{site.data.keyword.tg_short}}

 This tutorial is stand alone but conceptually layers on a two part tutorial on Centralize communication through a VPC Transit Hub and Spoke architecture.
-Dive even deeper into VPC in the foundation tutorials: [part one](/docs/solution-tutorials?topic=solution-tutorials-vpc-transit1) and [part two](/docs/solution-tutorials?topic=solution-tutorials-vpc-transit-power).
+Dive even deeper into VPC in the foundation tutorials: [part one](/docs/solution-tutorials?topic=solution-tutorials-vpc-transit1) and [part two](/docs/solution-tutorials?topic=solution-tutorials-vpc-transit2).

 ## Objectives
 {: #vpc-transit-power-objectives}